Half the Universe's Missing Matter Has Just Been Finally Found - Slashdot

 Re: (Score:1)

-Dark matter has always been an example of conclusions based on finaglers constant (answer you want divided by answer you got).
+They could have said that they found neutrons or protons which would have been much easier to understand for most people here.

-More regular matter means less dark matter needed to make the numbers balance.
+Ah, like the neutrino then, some type of matter that was postulated to make the numbers balance.

 Dark matter was/is the explanation for the missing regular matter.
 Less missing regular matter, less dark matter.